sftcd/openssl/esnistuff/README.md

 - 20221212: many changes to tidy up formatting according to OpenSSL project guidelines.
-That or related rebasing has left us in a state where ECH server side tests are failing.
+That or related rebasing has left us in a state where ECH server side is failing because we're not getting the right transcript around ``tls13_enc.c:829``.
 So investigating that now.
+  Fix is likely in ``ssl/statem/statem_srvr.c:1536`` just after ECH decrypt has worked, but not got it yet.
   (Again, don't use this 'till later - the ECH-draft-13a branch does work, though is older.)